xinutec/xinutec.github.io/content/irc/modes.md

 and the topic on the channel permanent.
 Combined with the auto-op mentioned above, this provides you with an advanced and cryptographically secure way of regaining your channel after a disconnect.
-If you want to unregister a channel, simply remove mode `-P` again.
+If you want to unregister a channel, simply remove the mode again.

 Examples
 --------